Kate Bassett

 Her book In Two Minds: A Biography of Jonathan Miller (2012) was favourably reviewed.
-In 2013, it was shortlisted for the Sheridan Morley Prize for Theatre Biography; the Theatre Book Prize (Society for Theatre Research); and the 2013 HW Fisher Best First Biography Prize.
+In 2013, it was shortlisted for the Sheridan Morley Prize for Theatre Biography; the Theatre Book Prize (Society for Theatre Research); and the HW Fisher Best First Biography Prize.

 It emerged at the end of July 2013 that Bassett was soon to leave The Independent on Sunday, as the newspaper was reducing its arts coverage.
 The paper made its established team of arts reviewers redundant on 1 September 2013, a fact that provoked much media comment.

-In September 2014, she was appointed as an associate professor of Creative Writing in the Department of English Literature at Reading University.
-She also works as a script consultant and dramaturg for theatre and film companies, and Literary Associate at Chichester Festival Theatre.
+In September 2014, she was appointed as an Associate Professor of Creative Writing in the Department of English Literature at Reading University and was Chichester Festival Theatre's Literary Associate from 2016 to 2023, going on to work as a script consultant for stage and screen, a researcher and a verbatim playwright for companies including the BBC and Royal Court Theatre.